Getting additional, exclusive time in the parks is a huge benefit to staying at a Disney World Resort hotel.

 And while leaving your room a whole HOUR before the Early Entry time might sound like a bit much, we think it’s better to get to the park early and end up waiting a little bit than to end up losing out on some of that extra time!
 If you get lots of things done in the morning, you can always take a nap later when the crowds start to form.

 If you’re looking to Park Hop AND visit a park for Early Theme Park Entry, you’re going to need to have a pretty specific plan.
-In the past, folks would head to Extra Magic Hours and then immediately hop elsewhere, but that won’t necessarily be an option in this case.
+In the past, folks would head to Extra Magic Hours and then immediately hop elsewhere, but that won’t be an option in this case.

-So far, Park Hopper hours have started at 2PM each day.
+Park Hopper hours start at 2PM each day.
 So, you’ll need to be okay with spending the morning and rest of your day — until 2PM — in the park that you chose to visit for Early Entry, or at least not hopping to another park until the afternoon.
 Keep in mind you’ll also need a Park Pass reservation for the first park you want to visit — the one with the Early Entry, and Park Hopping all depends on park availability and capacity limitations.

 Consider what park you want to visit first, look at the available Park Passes, make sure you know which park(s) you’d like to hop to later, and check on all the park operating and Park Hopper hours well in advance of your trip, so that you can really maximize your time in the various parks.